Kapeli/Dash-User-Contributions/docsets/DokuWiki/README.md

 DokuWiki Docset
 =======================

-This is an inofficial build of the [DokuWiki][dw] documentation, created using PHPXRef.
+This is not an official build of the [DokuWiki][dw] documentation, created using PHPXRef.

 ## Author